Siedrix/paperpress/README.md

 - **info.json** This file needs to have title.
 Path is optional, will use a slugify version of the title if its not present.
 - **content.md** This is the main content of the article, it should be written in mark up.

+# Scafolding

+For scafolding check this [yeoman repo](https://github.com/Siedrix/generator-paperpress).

 # Todos

+- Snippets
 - Pagination
-- Static assets per post
-- Comments
-- Good looking design on example
-- Wordpress to Paperpress script
-- Scafolding
+- Categorias
+- Exposed article, pages, snipped object

 # Nice to haves